Werru2955/hvcc-clubs-website/README.md

 #  💻 HVCC Club Catalogue

+ A website created by the HVCC Computer Science club to catalogue the clubs on campus.

 ## Setting up the app

 1. Within the main directory, create a Python virtual environment:<br>